 Last October the starter on my daily driver E46 325i locked up.
 While waiting for the parts to arrive I drove the 323i for a bit.
 At Home Depot the engine cranked very slowly and would not catch.
 Note: this is different than my long unresolved no-start issue.

 Slow cranking is a sign of a weak battery or bad starter.
 But I have a OPTIMA RedTop that is maintained on a charger and the starter was new at the time of the engine swap (just a few thousand miles).
-I used all of the original grounds and the car ran great for the prior four years (aside from the other mystery issue above).
+I used all of the original grounds and the car ran great for the prior four years (aside from the other mystery no-crank issue).

 Clearly, the starter wasn’t getting all of its 12.54 volts, but it was getting some.
 Since I was at Home Depot, I bought a $30 multimeter and started probing.
 The battery, jumper post, starter lug, alternator and diagnostic plug all showed 12.54 volts.
 These are all “hard points” that can be traced back to the battery itself.
 But when cranking, the starter dropped to 9.3.

 Next obvious step was to check the grounds.
 They were tight.
 I’m using the same grounds as when the original 2.3 engine came out – from the alternator support bracket to the subframe.
 And from the oil pan to the same point on the subframe.
 It’s a M8 self-tapping screw into the boss for the motor mount.
+It’s not original but it worked.
 Early E30s also had a similar ground setup.
 With my new multimeter I checked the resistance of each cable and they passed.

 For three nights I went back to Home Depot to try different things.
 I left a note on the windshield that I was having car trouble and I was working to resolve it.
 I’m so lucky that they didn’t have it towed away.
 I think they accepted that I was trying and not giving up.
 Such a relief that they weren’t jerks about it!
 But I caved after three nights and had it towed home.